paulrobertlloyd/paulrobertlloyd-v4/src/_content/projects/24_ways.md

 Keen to exploit the very idea of 24 ways – different articles, written by different authors, published over twenty-four days for almost nearly a decade – I created a palette based on the publication's signature red, that subtly changes over time based on both day and year variables.

 {% include 'screenshots' with screenshots.mobile
-  caption: 'The site benefited from a ‘mobile-first’ design approach.'
+  caption: 'The site benefited from a mobile-first design approach.'
   alignment: 'bleed'
 %}